You can understand the status of Google Home by checking the LED lights (and colours).

 After you provide WiFi info for Google Home, it will try to connect to the WiFi.

-At this time, the color of 4 LED lights change back to white.
-The LED lights stop pulsing and start to spin clockwise as shown below.
+At this time, the colour of 4 LED lights changes back to white.
+The LED lights stop pulsing and start to spin clockwise, as shown below.

 When Google Home is downloading new firmware or some necessary software during setup, the white LED lights will light up from top to bottom.

-Please note, Google Home need to check update and download some software during initial setup.
+Please note, Google Home need to check update and download some software during the initial setup.

-After the setup, firmware update is always downloaded automatically in the background and applied automatically.
-You should never worry about software update.
+After the setup, the firmware update is always downloaded automatically in the background and applied automatically.
+You should never worry about the software update.

-When you install the downloaded firmware udpate and some other software packages, 6 white LED lights will spin clockwise as shown below.
+When you install the downloaded firmware update, and some other software packages, 6 white LED lights will spin clockwise as shown below.